 Birth parents, adoptive parents, and adopted children from foster care may have an interest in Missouri adoption records.
 After a child’s birth, their birth parents can put him or her up for adoption.
 This is usually with the help of one of these individuals or agencies:

 According to Missouri adoption laws, once a child has been adopted, the records, including the original birth certificate, are sealed.
 This keeps the identity of the birth parents, as well as the adoptive parents and the adoptee secure.
 Often adult adoptees or their family members seek access to their original adoption records or birth certificate in Missouri.
 Legal assistance may be helpful.

-Missouri Adoption Records Online
+How Do You Find Missouri Adoption Records Online?

 If you have an interest in Missouri adoption records online, you may have options.
 The Missouri Children’s Division offers the Adoption Information Registry.
 It allows adoptees over the age of 18, their birth parents, and biological adult siblings to fill out forms found here.
 Any of the interested parties should submit individual forms indicating a wish to contact each other.

 The Registration Forms should be sent via mail in an envelope marked “Confidential” to: